syncfusion-content/wpf-docs/wpf/SfDataGrid/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below code example in which the `SfGridColumns` is populated with some `GridTextColumn` when creating the ViewModel instance.
+Refer to the following code example in which the `SfGridColumns` is populated with some `GridTextColumn` when creating the ViewModel instance.

 {% tabs %}
 {% highlight c# %}